i5hi/helpers/vault.md

 ```

-### Store Secret
+### Create secret

-The kv sub-command is used to interact with the kv secrets backend
+The kv sub-command is used to interact with the *kv* secrets backend

 ```
 $ vault kv put msec/data secret=26i